2002 United States House of Representatives elections in California

-The United States House of Representatives elections in California, 2002 was an election for California's delegation to the United States House of Representatives, which occurred as part of the general election of the House of Representatives on November 5, 2002.
-California gained 1 seat because of Congressional apportionment following the Census, which Republicans won.
+The United States House of Representatives elections in California, 2002 were elections for California's delegation to the United States House of Representatives, which occurred as part of the general election of the House of Representatives on November 5, 2002.
+California gained 1 seat because of Congressional apportionment following the 2000 census, which Republicans won.
 Democrats gained the open 39th district.
 In the 18th district, Democrat Gary Condit, under fire from the Chandra Levy scandal, lost in the primary to his former chief of staff, Dennis Cardoza.

 Overview

 Results

 Final results from the Secretary of State of California: